 What crankcase oil should I use?

-Cat Pumps requires the use of its specially formulated hydraulic oil.
-Cat Pumps custom blended crankcase oil is exclusively designed, tested and proven to maximize the life of Cat Pump products.
-This special formulated premium grade, petroleum-based, ISO 68 hydraulic oil contains an advanced additive package to protect against wear, oxidation, rust and corrosion.
+Cat Pumps requires the use of its specially formulated High-Pressure Pump Oil.
+Cat Pumps custom-blended, High-Pressure Pump Oil is exclusively designed, tested, and proven to maximize the life of Cat Pump products.
+This specially formulated, premium-grade, petroleum-based, ISO 68 hydraulic oil contains an advanced additive package to protect against wear, oxidation, rust, and corrosion.

-- Anti-wear additives protects metal to metal drive surfaces, extending drive life
+- Anti-wear additives protect metal to metal drive surfaces, extending drive life

 - High oxidative and chemical stability resists deposit formations and provides consistent fluid performance